 The online retail market is developing at very fast rates and customers are searching for more engaging content and highly personalized retail experiences.
-If you don’t want to be left behind the competition, 3you should start to question your understanding of your prospective customers behaviours and preferences.
+If you don’t want to be left behind the competition, you should start to question your understanding of your prospective customers’ behaviors and preferences.

 What products should appear first on your listing?
 How best can you adjust your e-shop to your main customer segments?
 Is your marketing strategy is working as expected?
 You can’t possibly answer these questions without putting website analytics to use.

 PrestaShop understands the importance of web analytics and supports tracking of some metrics in the platform itself, however, you should definitely track as much information as you can to make better-informed decisions for your business.
 To do that, there are many Google analytics integration modules for PrestaShop to choose from.
 We think this tool offers plenty of analytical possibilities.